 |Naval Station Great Lakes||60064|

 |Rend Lake College Market Place||62864|

 Admission of International Students

 International students must meet the same academic standards for admission as those required of domestic students.
 As there is considerable variation between educational systems throughout the world, precise comparative standards are not always available.
-Therefore, International students are considered for admission on the basis of their former academic work, English proficiency, and evidence of adequate financial resources.
+Therefore, International students are considered for admission based on a holistic review of their former academic work, English proficiency, and evidence of adequate financial resources.

 The access codes for the West African School Certificate should be submitted with the application.
 This will allow us to process the application quickly.

 The submission of unofficial records (those that do not bear the original signature of the institution’s representative), will delay the processing of your admission.
 The Registrar, Headmaster, or Dean of the institution issuing the documents must sign all credentials.
 Photocopies are acceptable only if they bear the institution’s original seal and the original signature of the school official certifying the documents.
 Transcripts and other records attested as certified by a notary public or solicitor (non-institutional official) are not being accepted as official.

 Beginning Fall 2013 semester, international students must have assured financial resources of approximately $40,000 (U.S. dollars) for the academic year of study at SIU.
 The cost of attendance at SIU Carbondale is subject to change without notice.
 Please refer to the International Admissions Application for details.